 - Sports and interest-based after-school activities

 Juvenile minds are constantly growing and developing.
-And during this time, they often make mistakes that can significantly impact their lives.
-But unfortunately, a simple schoolyard fight can become a legal nightmare for minors with charges of assault and battery.
+During this time, they often make mistakes that can significantly impact their lives.
+Unfortunately, a simple schoolyard fight can become a legal nightmare for minors with charges of assault and battery.

 If your child or another minor you know has been charged with assault and battery in California, Simmrin Law Group may be able to help.
 Reach out to us by filling out our free evaluation form or giving us a call today for a free consultation with one of our juvenile criminal defense lawyers.